gorse-io/docs/src/ch02-03-strategy.md

 #   latest: Recommend latest items to cold-start users.
 # The default values is { popular = 0.0, latest = 0.0 }.
 explore_recommend = { popular = 0.1, latest = 0.2 }

+# Replace historical items back to recommendations.
+enable_replacement = false

+# Decay the weights of replaced items from positive feedbacks.
+positive_replacement_decay = 0.8

+# Decay the weights of replaced items from read feedbacks.
+read_replacement_decay = 0.6
 ```

 Perhaps the introduction of various recommenders is not intuitive enough, you can preview the recommendation results in the dashboard.
 The popular items and the latest items can be seen on the landing page of the dashboard.